Log in

 Posted

 "After 9/11, I was a student at Evangel.
-Unfortunately, I was not in the right frame of mind to be a college student," Beiermann entails.
+Unfortunately, I was not in the right frame of mind to be a college student," Beiermann recalled.
 "I'm from a military family and considering what my grades were, plus needing money.
 I decided to join the Army."

 When it came time to renew his contract with the army, considering the upcoming birth of his first child, some close calls with Improvised Explosive Devices IED, and a calling, Beiermann decided to follow his calling instead.